deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/quotes.md

 It's far better to buy a wonderful company at a fair price, than a fair company at a wonderful price" - Warren Buffet

 Being rich is having money, being wealthy is having time -- Margaret Bonnano

+In the short term price follows emotions.
+In the long term price follows value